acarteas/FileCache/README.md

 ```

 #### Setting the Default Cache Manager
-It seems reasonable to assume that a programmer will want to maintain consistency of
+It seems reasonable to assume that a programmer will want to employ the same
-caching scemes across a single program.
+caching sceme across their single program.
 Alternatively, a programmer may want to
 upgrade an existing project from Basic to Hashed without having to specify the
 CacheManager for every FileCache instance.
 For these cases, you can set the default
 CacheManager used by setting the static `DefaultCacheManager` property: